skom2308/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-17-1.png)

-Subject seems to wakeup and go to bed at similar times on weekdays and weekends.
-Seems to be more active during the morning on weekdays compared to weekends, and more active during the afternoons and nights on weekends compared to weekdays.
+Subject to be more active during the morning on weekdays compared to weekends, and more active during the afternoons and nights on weekends compared to weekdays.